Policy Statements

 To ensure the ability of the British Columbia construction industry to remain competitive, Employment Standards legislation must achieve a reasonable balance between social objectives and the cost of meeting the standards that achieve those objectives.

-5.5 Legislated Wages
+5.5 Fair And Equitable Wages

 5.6 Labour Relations